 - Where are the used oil regs?

 - What's a used oil and what isn't?

-- How about mixtures of oil and HW?
+- What are the rules on mixtures?

 - What's this rebuttable presumption that I keep hearing about?

 - What are the used oil specs good for?

 - What are my responsibilities as a generator?

 - Can I burn oil in my shop?

-- Can I move and consolidate my oil?
+- Can I move and bulk my oil?

-- What are the other categories of handler?
+- What If I want to do more than just generate?

 - FAQs